 Sciatica isn’t a condition as much as it’s a symptom that arises as a result of a condition.
 It’s actually a pain that radiates from the sciatic nerve.
 The sciatic nerve begins in a person’s lower back and radiates to the hips, buttocks and down the leg.
 Sciatica causes a person to experience pain, numbness, tingling or muscle weakness.
-In the more severe cases, the person experiences bowel or bladder issues.
+In more severe cases, the person experiences bowel or bladder issues.
 Usually, it only affects one side of the body.

 What Causes Sciatica?

 Pregnancy is one cause of sciatica.
 Hormones cause it in the early stages of pregnancy, while it may arise in the third trimester due to the unborn baby resting on the sciatic nerve.
 It’s possible for it to come about because of a pinched nerve, herniated disk or bone spur.
 In rare cases, a tumor presses against the nerve.
-Diabetes can damage the sciatic nerve and result in the person suffering from sciatica.
+Diabetes can damage the sciatic nerve and result in a person suffering from sciatica.

-Certain people are more at risk for developing sciatica.
-For instance, age plays a role since issues with the spine such as herniated disks and bones spurs are more common in older individuals.
+Certain people are more at risk of developing sciatica.
+For instance, age plays a role since issues with the spine such as herniated disks and bone spurs are more common in older individuals.
 Obesity has the ability to alter the spine and lead to sciatica.
 Those who carry heavy loads or drive motor vehicles for prolonged periods of time are more likely to develop sciatica.
 Additionally, those who live sedentary lives develop it because they’re putting pressure on the nerve while seated.

 How’s it Treated?

 Twin Cities Chiropractic uses traditional chiropractic techniques to reduce the pressure on the sciatic nerve.
 For instance, the chiropractor may use spinal manipulation to take away the pressure.
-The chiropractor may use heat or a muscle stimulation treatment to relieve the pain.
+The chiropractor may use heat or muscle stimulation treatment to relieve the pain.
 Generally, the condition goes away on its own without the need for surgery or another invasive treatment.
-That’s why chiropractics is such an ideal treatment for sciatica since it relieves pain while the problem is healing on its own.
+That’s why chiropractic is such an ideal treatment for sciatica since it relieves pain while the problem is healing on its own.
 It’s an ideal complementary treatment to corticosteroid injections and medications.

 In addition to seeking out chiropractic treatment, the patient may use cold and hot packs to relieve pain and relax the area.
 Stretching and over-the-counter medications might help as well.
 The chiropractor will be able to recommend stretches that help.
 Give us a call today to learn more about how chiropractic can help you.